keyCat/confoglcompmod/README.md

 # Confogl 2.2.4

-Updated to SourcePawn Transitional syntax.
+- Updated to SourcePawn Transitional syntax
+- sm_forcematch can be executed even if there's a match running (see commit [9a52f010672aa2ac334f65439bf5057db4845397](https://github.com/keyCat/confoglcompmod/commit/9a52f010672aa2ac334f65439bf5057db4845397) if you want to revert this change)
+- Removed SpectatorHud, CheckVersion, UnreserveLobby modules
+- Increased cvar size in CvarSettings and ClientSettings

 ##Confogl is a configurable competitive server plugin that aims to balance the Left 4 Dead 2 multiplayer gameplay.##